We are interested in the intersections of digital platforms, market design and algorithmic decision-making.

 Algorithmic decision-making is also increasingly used to automate market design components on digital platforms.
 Four examples:

-The usage of algorithmic market design components can be both beneficial and detrimental to reach the particular aims of a market design.
+The usage of algorithmic components can be both beneficial and detrimental to reach the particular aims of a market design.
 For instance, while they can lower search and transaction costs or enable new market mechanisms, they can also mirror or even super-charge human biases or undesirable behavior.
 The net effect is often difficult to untangle.

 Algorithms are trained and used by economic actors.
 As algorithms become more and more ubiquitous, the incentive schemes in play come under scrutiny.
 Some incentive schemes lead to beneficial algorithmic outcomes, some do not.
 Two examples: